naiyerasif/site/blog/2018-08-05-communication-within-a-docker-network.md

 date: 2018-08-05
 updated: 2019-07-06
 author: [naiyer]
-summary: Create an Angular application that consumes a REST endpoint, both running on a Docker stack
+summary: Create an Angular application that talks to a REST endpoint backed by Spring, both running on a Docker stack
 tags: ['guide', 'docker', 'angular', 'micronaut', 'microservices']
 ---

 ## Intent

-You need to create an Angular application which consumes a REST endpoint, both running as containers on a Docker stack.
+The intent of this guide is to create an Angular application which consumes a REST endpoint, both running as containers on a Docker stack.
 Only the Angular application is publicly accessible; rest of the containers aren't exposed outside the Docker network.

-When you're serving the static build (e.g., production build) of an Angular application over Express or Nginx, there should be a mechanism to resolve the other services running on the same Docker stack through their Docker URLs.
+When you're serving the static build (e.g., production build) of an Angular application over Express or Nginx, there should be a mechanism to resolve the services that it consumes through their Docker URLs.
 You'll get to know one way of achieving this here.

 ### Setup